How to Build a Shed Roof

 Ventilation and Finishing Details

 Proper ventilation is important to prevent heat buildup and moisture accumulation inside the shed.
 Install ridge vents, gable vents, or soffit vents depending on your roof design.
 Good airflow helps maintain a consistent temperature and extends the life of roofing materials.
+Finish the roof with fascia boards, ridge caps, and trim to improve aesthetics and seal exposed edges.
+Paint or stain any exposed wood surfaces with weather-resistant products to prevent rot and decay.

 Safety Considerations